celestiaorg/docs/developers/retrievability.md

 However, support for **pruned nodes** exists in an [experimental feature branch](https://github.com/celestiaorg/celestia-node/pull/2738) that is expected to land in main soon after mainnet.
-The data recency window, during which pruned nodes will store data blobs, is currently proposed to b **30 days**.
+The data recency window, during which pruned nodes will store data blobs, is currently proposed to be **30 days**.

 Data blobs older than the recency window will be pruned by pruned nodes, but